Physics-informed neural network applied to surface-tension-driven liquid film flows: Problem formulation

 \Cref{eq-governing} involves the fourth-order derivative, which may incur a large computational cost in the automatic differentiation step in the PINN.
-To address this, instead of using the original \cref{eq-governing}, we divide the equation into the following two equations
+To address this, instead of using the original \cref{eq-governing}, we divide the equation by introducing intermediate variables.
+The second-order two PDEs can be obtained by explicitly introducing the Laplace pressure $p$ as

-by explicitly introducing the Laplace pressure $p$.
-Thus, the order of the derivative in the equation is reduced to second-order.
-The spatial domain is defined as $x \in [-x_L:x_L]$ and the following boundary conditions are employed: